 Honorary awards of London Metropolitan University

-The University welcomes nominations from current students, staff, alumni and Governors for the conferral of honorary awards.
-Nominations are sought annually.
-Valid nominations are considered by the University’s Governance Committee, which makes recommendations to the Board of Governors for the approval of awards.
+Nominations are sought annually for Honorary Awards, valid nominations are considered by the University’s Governance Committee, which makes recommendations to the Board of Governors for the approval of awards.

 The University’s Board Regulations provide for two types of honorary awards:

-- Honorary doctorates, which may be conferred on those who have made ‘outstanding’ contributions to particular fields of academic or professional endeavour; and
+- Honorary doctorates, which may be conferred on those who have made outstanding contributions to particular fields of academic or professional endeavour, as well as

 Nominees are assessed by the Governance Committee against the following criteria: